Digital authoritarianism: Examples

-Global examples

 China

 China is often cited as the most prominent example of digital authoritarianism.
+China has been viewed as the cutting edge and the enabler of digital authoritarianism.
+With its Great Firewall of a state-controlled Internet, it has deployed high-tech repression against Uyghurs in Xinjiang and exported surveillance and monitoring systems to 18 countries as of 2019.

 The Chinese Communist Party (CCP) employs extensive internet censorship, facial recognition, and AI-driven surveillance to monitor its population and control political discourse.
 Over half of the world's one billion surveillance cameras are located in China, and the government has introduced a state-managed digital ID system to enhance its control over internet usage among its citizens.
 This system requires users to submit sensitive personal data, including facial scans, to receive a unique code for accessing online services.
 Critics argue that it signifies greater consolidation of power and threatens individual freedoms.

+According to Freedom House, the China model of digital authoritarianism through internet control against those who are critical of the CCP features legislation of censorship; surveillance using artificial intelligence (AI) and facial recognition; manipulation or removal of online content; cyberattacks and spear phishing; suspension and revocation of social media accounts; detention and arrests; and forced disappearance and torture, among other means.
+A report by Carnegie Endowment for International Peace also highlights similar digital repression techniques.
+In 2013, The Diplomat reported that the Chinese hackers behind the malware attacks on Falun Gong supporters in China, the Philippines, and Vietnam were the same ones responsible for attacks against foreign military powers, targeting email accounts and stealing Microsoft Outlook login information and email contents.

+The 2022 analysis by The New York Times of over 100,000 Chinese government bidding documents revealed a range of surveillance and data collection practices, from personal biometrics to behavioral data, which are fed into AI systems.
+China utilizes these data capabilities not only to enhance governmental and infrastructural efficiency but also to monitor and suppress dissent among its population, particularly in Xinjiang, where the government targets the Uyghur community under the guise of counterterrorism and public security.
+China is also regarded as an exporter of these technologies and practices to other states, while simultaneously serving as a model for other regimes seeking to adopt similar technologies or governance.

 Russia

 Under President Vladimir Putin, Russia has developed a repressive law enforcement and criminal justice system that intimidates the population, civil society, and businesses into silence and submission.
 The government has implemented laws that penalize individuals for deliberately searching for or accessing online content labeled as "extremist."
 This legislation imposes fines and has sparked concern over its implications for digital freedoms and potential abuse.

+The Russian model of digital authoritarianism relies on strict laws of digital expression and the technology to enforce them.
+Since 2012, as part of a broader crackdown on civil society, the Russian Parliament has adopted numerous laws curtailing speech and expression.
+Hallmarks of Russian digital authoritarianism include: